 Waiver Year Total Unduplicated Number of Participants (from Item B-3-a) Distribution of Unduplicated Participants by Level of Care (if applicable) Level of Care: Hospital

 Year 1 135 135

 Year 2 135 135

+Waiver Year Total Unduplicated Number of Participants (from Item B-3-a) Distribution of Unduplicated Participants by Level of Care (if applicable) Level of Care: Hospital

 Year 3 135 135

 Year 4 135 135

-Year 5 135 135

-b.
+Table 1_2_a.
+Unduplicated Particinants Table : J-2-a: Unauniicaiea Pariicidani b.
 Average Length of Stay.
 Describe the basis of the estimate of the average length of stay on the waiver by participants in item J-2-a.

-The average length of stay estimate is calculated by taking the total number of days waiver recipients received waiver coverage during the waiver year divided by the number of unduplicated recipient count.
+The state chose SFY2018 LOS utilization due to program maturity (3rd year of waiver operation) and a higher confidence in the encounter data the state received at that time under the risk-based capitated payment methodology.
+Encounter data returns for the first two years of waiver operation appeared low based on the state's previous utilization experience.
+A survey of providers confirmed issues with entering encounter data before the change to fee for service payment methodology in SFY19.
+Using SFY2018 encounter date, the average length of stay estimate is calculated by taking the total number of days waiver recipients received waiver coverage during the waiver year divided by the number of unduplicated recipient count.
 Total days of waiver coverage = last-date-of-service - first-date-of-service + 1.
 If a recipient becomes institutionalized during the time of waiver coverage, those days are excluded from the calculation.
-The average length of stay reported in the CMH SFY2018 CMS 372, based upon reports generated from the Medicaid Management Information System (MMIS), which is the report used to complete the CMS-372.
+The average length of stay reported in the CMH SFY2018 CMS 372, based upon reports generated from the Medicaid Management Information System (MMIS), which is the report used to complete the CMS-372 is 158 days [14,719 total days of waiver coverage/93 participants=158.26].
 The SFY-2018 MMIS data will be used for each year of the waiver.